 Black Currant Benefits

 Black currants provide many carbohydrates in the form of sugars, a modest amount of proteins, and virtually no fat.
-They offer a substantial amount for a fresh fruit.
+They offer a substantial amount of fresh fruit.
 Black currants contain 181 mg/100 grams of vitamin C, more than triple that of the orange, and 1.54 mg/100 grams of iron, almost as much as meat (although it is nonheme iron, which is more difficult to absorb).
 They also contain B group vitamins and potassium, magnesium, and calcium.

-Flavonoids (rutin and others) in currants are very active as antioxidants and have anti-inflammatory effects similar to indomethacin.
+Flavonoids (rutin and others) in currants are active antioxidants and have anti-inflammatory effects similar to indomethacin.
 Currants also protect the arteries, tone the digestive system, and purify the blood.
 The following conditions can take advantage of the many black currant benefits:

 Arteriosclerosis – French scientists have found substances in the black currant that prevent the destruction of the elastic tissue in the arteries, protecting them from arteriosclerosis.